cmdcolin/shinytemplate/README.md

 Shiny template that lets you develop your shiny app as an R package.
 This app also tries to demonstrates some other good practices such as

-## Goals for template
+## Goals for functionality

-- Use code modularization via modules
-- Allow users to download and run your app with `devtools::install_github` and then run with `shinytemplate::shinytemplate()`
-- Get changes to code changes when you refresh page if running in "dev mode"
 - Allow parsing URL params to switch to different tabs or app states
+- Allow seeing changes to code simply with page refreshes if running in "dev mode".
+Normal `shiny` has this but running as a package needed a slightly modified setup

 For time being, this is a template for complete Shiny apps, not widgets that can be included in other Shiny apps

+## Goals for code style

+- Use code modularization via modules
+- Allow users to download and run your app with `devtools::install_github` and then run with `shinytemplate()`
+- Consistent code style checks with lint

 ## Install